 All of the figures from this Karate Kommando’s line had special action figures, and this had some kind of action kick that made him a little hard to pose and a little hard to play with actually.
 But surprisingly enough, this is still my very own original figure that I got way back when.
 I recently found him in an old box of stuff that I probably haven’t opened in more than twenty years.
 His nose is missing now.
 I think it makes him look even tougher.

 Hulk Still Rules 3-pack from WWE Classic Superstars – 2005 ish?

 You know wrestling has been as big a part of my life as action figures have been, so I had more than my share of wrestling figures through the years.
 While I was never a Hulkamaniac, I can appreciate what he has meant to the business.
 Even though I’m not a fan, I still didn’t mind displaying the figures from this set.

 And if I was ever going to be into Hulk Hogan, it would have been in the mid-’80s, as that is when he seems to have been the least aggravating.
 These figures were really nice for the time with the extra articulation and the little extras like the removable knee pads.
 But figures of today blow these away already with everything you can do with them.
 But I still rotate him in and out with other figures I have on display.
 It’s still too nice of a figure not to.

 Well, there’s some appreciation for three old action figures.
-Like I said at the top, this is almost assuredly just the first of many posts showing that appreciation.
 For some more action figure love, check out the post I did on some of my favorite Wrestling Action Figures of the Past.